luxfi/docs/docs/reference/luxd/health-api.md

 but only a subset of filtered health checks.
 This means the node can be still unhealthy in unfiltered checks, even if the returned results show that the node is healthy.
-LuxGo supports filtering tags by subnetIDs.
+Luxd supports filtering tags by subnetIDs.
 For more information check Filtering sections below.

 ## GET Request